UVADS/ds5110/01_big_data_intro/intro_and_learning_outcomes.md

 - Demonstrate how to work with Jupyter Notebooks
 - Describe the MapReduce framework for big data analytics
 - Delineate Spark basic architecture and functionality
+- Progress toward executing an end-to-end predictive modeling project using a large dataset